• Products

 One

-What is inflation?
-Inflation is why a gallon of milk costs more today than it did last month (and way more than it did 50 years ago).
+What is inflation? – Inflation is why your groceries cost more today than they did a year ago (and way more than 50 years ago).
 In technical terms, it’s a rise in the cost of goods and services that ultimately erodes long-term purchasing power.
 You may hear it referenced in terms of the CPI, or Consumer Price Index.

 Two